 It was ranked sixth internationally - alongside Australia and Greece - for the unrestricted access it offers.
 This was up from eighth place in 2012, when it offered such access to 161 countries, and ninth in 2011 when it was waved through in 164.

-Citizens of Finland, Sweden and the United Kingdom held the best passports for global travel last year, with visa-free access to 173 countries.
+Citizens of Finland, Sweden and the United Kingdom held the best passports for global travel in 2013, with visa-free access to 173 countries.